What does it mean when a submission is withdrawn?

-- Submitted: the required fields have been completed and the submission is ready for review.
+- Submitted: all required steps are complete and the submission is ready for review.

-- Pending: where the submission has not yet been completed i.e. there are required fields still to complete.
+- Pending: the submission is not complete i.e. there are required fields still to complete.

-- Withdrawn: where the submission is no longer to be considered for the conference.
+- Withdrawn: where the submission should no longer to be considered for the conference.

 A submission can be marked as withdrawn for various reasons.

 - One or more of the authors may have decided that they no longer wish to be included in the conference or considered for review.